massoncheg/forgejo-docs/docs/user/agit-support.md

 #### Pushing a non-checked-out reference (non-HEAD)

-Suppose you would like to submit a Pull Request meant for a remote branch called `remote-branch` using topic `topic`.
+Suppose you would like to submit a pull request meant for a remote branch called `remote-branch` using topic `topic`.
 However, the changes that you want to submit reside in a local branch called `local-branch` that you have not checked out.
 In order to submit the changes residing in the `local-branch` branch **without** checking it out, you can supply the name of the local branch (`local-branch`) as follows:

 ```shell